Ell1ott/OneTap/AIPrompt.md

 **title**: Short, casual description of the task/event **type**:
-- `todo` for tasks, action items, things to do
+- `todo` for tasks, and things that have to be done
 - `event` for appointments, meetings, scheduled activities with specific start/end times

 **note**: Extra information, ONLY if necessary.
 Otherwise leave empty